globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

    **Array items**: *global-unique-id.json*

-When this dataset is reused by another organization who needs to use their own Global Unique Identifier, the original identifier can be saved here, to track history and origin.
+When this dataset is reused by another organisation who needs to use their own Global Unique Identifier, the original identifier can be saved here, to track history and origin.

 2.2 Social farmer characteristics